zombierzn/vungle-resources/English/Android/3.2.x/android-dev-guide.md

 * `support-v4-[version].jar`
 * `vungle-publisher-[version].jar`

-If you already include the same versions of any of the above libraries, you don't need to include them again.
+If you already including the same versions of any of the above libraries, you don't need to include them again.
 If you are using a different version of any of the libraries, please test your app to determine which version works best.

 ## 3. Update `AndroidManifest.xml` & add Google Play Services